Top 5 myths about workplace stress

 Here’s why: Stress has nothing to do with the number of hours you work, and everything to do with how you feel during those hours.

-If you work 100 hours a week feeling great, having fun and taking pride in what you do, you won’t be stressed.
+If you work 100 hours a week feeling great, doing something meaningful to you, having fun, feeling supported by you boss and co-workers and taking pride in what you do, you won’t be stressed.
 If you work 30 hours a week feeling inadequate, bullied or unappreciated you will be stressed.

 Myth #3: Stress is cured by working less